Lisa Gorton: Education

-Gorton was educated at the University of Melbourne and at Oxford University.
+Gorton was educated at the University of Melbourne and at University of Oxford.
 At Oxford, as a Rhodes Scholar, Gorton completed an MPhil in Renaissance Literature and a DPhil on John Donne.
 She received the John Donne Society Award for Outstanding Publication in Donne Studies.

 Career

 In 1994 she was awarded the inaugural Vincent Buckley Poetry Prize.

-Having previously worked as poetry editor for the literary journal, Gorton was the Australian Book Review's Poet of the Month in October 2019.
+Having previously worked as poetry editor for the Australian Book Review, Gorton was selected as ABR Poet of the Month in October 2019.
 Gorton has contributed essays to the Australian Book Review and the Sydney Review of Books.
-As of 2021, she is poetry editor of Island.
+Since 2021 she has been poetry editor of Island Magazine.

 She is the granddaughter of the former Prime Minister John Gorton.